F&M Stories

 1. “What have you learned in your classes?”

 There can be many variations of this.
 What was your favorite class?
 Who was your favorite instructor?
 What was the most impactful?
-You can tell from how they respond to you the things that get them excited and are leading to new passions.
-Note: Spring course registration takes place the first week of November.
+You should be able to tell from how they respond to you the things that get them excited, and what is leading to new passions.
+Note: Spring course registration took place the first week of November.
 It is a good opportunity to also ask what they are excited about for next term.

 2. “What are you learning from activities and are they fun?”